What is measles?

-- Infants who have lost their passive immunity from their mothers (acquired from their mother through transfer of antibody across the placenta) and before their first immunisation
+- Infants who have lost their passive immunity from their mothers (acquired from their mother through the transfer of antibody across the placenta) and before their first immunisation

-- Unvaccinated travellers to areas where measles is endemic (common)
+- Unvaccinated travellers to areas where measles is endemic

-- Individuals with immunodeficiency (e.g. due to infection with HIV/AIDS, leukaemia, cancer, corticosteroid therapy), regardless of their immunisation status
+- Individuals with immunodeficiency (eg, due to infection with HIV/AIDS, leukaemia, cancer, corticosteroid therapy), regardless of their immunisation status

-- Migrants and refugees
+- Migrants and refugees.

-- Malnourished individuals (particularly vitamin A deficient)
+- Malnourished individuals (particularly children who are deficient in vitamin A)